They will name 2π ‘τ’, so we’ve chosen Raspberry Tau for this proof-of-concept.

-We’ve connected two Raspberry Pis via their on-board ethernet interfaces (via a switch, so we can simply SSH into them), booted via 2GB SD-cards with a Raspbian image on them.
-After upgrading to a kernel that has kernel-headers available we built DRBD® modules, and voilá!
+We’ve connected two Raspberry Pis via their onboard ethernet interfaces (via a switch, so we can simply SSH into them) and booted via 2GB SD cards with a Raspbian image.
+After upgrading to a kernel that has kernel headers available, we built DRBD® modules and voilá!
 A Raspberry Tau cluster is born.

 We’re replicating the data on the USB-Sticks; their performance nicely matches the available network.
 Here’s

 root@raspberry-alice:~# cat /proc/version Linux version 3.2.0-3-rpi (Debian 3.2.21-1+rpi1) ([email protected]) (… Debian 4.6.3-1.1+rpi2)…) root@raspberry-alice:~# cat /proc/drbd version: 8.4.2 (api:1/proto:86-101) GIT-hash: 7ad5f850d711223713d6dcadc3dd48860321070c build by root@raspberry-bob, 2012-09-18 12:58:08 0: cs:Connected ro:Primary/Secondary ds:UpToDate/UpToDate C r----- ns:805304 nr:0 dw:348628 dr:818596 al:127 bm:70 lo:0 pe:0 ua:0 ap:0 ep:1 wo:d oos:0